Meat Puppets: Musical style and legacy

 According to the Chicago Reader, Meat Puppets "were part of a crucial group of hardcore bands bucking the conventions of a genre that had quickly become codified."
 Pitchfork described the Meat Puppets' style as "warped psychedelic country music".
 Stephen Thomas Erlewine of AllMusic described the band's sound as "punk rock with a strong affection for '60s psychedelia and American roots music", noting that they were one of the first bands on SST Records to "drift away from the fractured but muscular punk-oriented sound that had been SST's initial trademark."
 He also noted Meat Puppets' longevity compared to many other bands on the SST Records roster during the mid-1980s, saying the band "[survived] where other bands fell apart."

 In 1985, Steve Appleford of Daily Sundial described the band's sound as a "sonic allusion to the desert of our cinematic dreams," saying that the music is "pervaded by a sense of open space, haunted by the feeling of desolation an evocative of lonely reverie."
 He further assessed: "This music was not brought about by any calculation of genre development or fashion.
 It's much too personal, heartfelt, exquisitely vulnerable for that."

 Musician Lou Barlow, member of the bands Dinosaur Jr. and Sebadoh, said, "Meat Puppets are the singularly most influential band on both Dinosaur Jr. and Sebadoh.
 I kick myself for not ever emphasizing this enough."
 Dinosaur Jr. frontman J Mascis recalled that listeners construed his band as "a Meat Puppets rip-off at first."
 In addition to Dinosaur Jr. and Sebadoh, Meat Puppets have been cited as an influence by numerous commercially successful rock bands, including Nirvana, Soundgarden, Pavement, Jawbreaker, and Sublime.

 In 2014, Phoenix New Times named the band's self-titled debut album one of "The Most Influential Arizona Punk Records".

 Meat Puppets were inducted into the Arizona Music & Entertainment Hall of Fame in 2017.

+In 2025, The Phoenix Independent named the band's "I'm Not You" among its "Top 100 Greatest Songs Recorded in Arizona."